Ranked #3 by GamePro Media and the Princeton Review for video game design.

 Westphal College of Media Arts and Design

-The Game Art & Production Major of the Digital Media Program combines a strong comprehension of animation and interactivity, along with an understanding of design and programming.
+The Game Art & Production program in the Digital Media Department combines a strong comprehension of animation and interactivity, along with an understanding of design and programming.

 B.S.
 Game Programming & Development More Info